 10. St. John’s University

-We hope that this article on U.S. universities without GRE requirements for master’s programs was helpful.
-For more information about studying in the United States, make sure to visit the Study in the Page and Available Programs in the USA for International Students!
+We hope that this article on U.S. universities with master’s-level programs that do not require the GRE, make it optional, or use program-specific test policies was helpful.
+For more information about studying in the United States, make sure to visit the Study in the USA Page and Available Courses for International Students!

 About the Author: Hyun Lee